TicklesTheBrain/TicklesTheBrain.github.io/README.md

 So you are here either because you didn't get what Forever Game was (not your fault), or you want to learn more about it.
 You are in safe hands.

+I did, however, consciously, was trying not to give away everything about the game upfront and see how much of it viewers can pick up themselves.
+So if you are reading this before the playtest has even started, perhaps you might want to wait a bit and experience it firsthand?
+Totally up to you, though, I'm not your mom :)

 ## What is it

 Forever Game is played by watching a live game stream on twitch and cheering for your favourite team - either privately or in the chat.
 Optionally, you can participate by betting made-up points on individual game outcomes.
 Points later allow you to influence what upgrades each team gets in the *Forever Market*.
 And, perhaps, something else as well?
 (Sly smile)